 Jess Lowry, Design Researcher, Facilitator & Coach

 Jess is a design thinking facilitator and researcher living in Austin, TX.
-Currently, she coaches individuals, teams and organizations on how to cultivate healthy design practices while making meaningful products and impactful services.
+Currently, she teaches UX at General Assembly.
+Additionally, she coaches individuals, teams and organizations on how to cultivate healthy design practices while making meaningful products and impactful services.

 Previously, she worked on design and research teams at MU/DAI, National Australia Bank and Stamford Interactive.
 She was the recipient of the 2013 "Made in Banff" Artist in Residence Prize for delivering a winning pitch at SXSW Interactive.
 During her residency at the Banff Centre in Canada, Jess designed a prototype called Key to the Street, a collaboration platform enabling citizens to co-design public space with an emphasis on improving walkability.
 Key to the Street was a finalist at the 2013 SXSW Eco Place by Design Contest and featured in Fast Company's online blog.